wessenstam/gts2021-prep/Karbon/Workshop/day-2/day-2.rst

         kubectl apply -f grafana-deploy.yaml
         kubectl apply -f grafana-svc.yaml

 #.
-Using Lens we should now see Grafana being mentioned in the Workloads -> Pods section
+Using Lens we should now see Grafana being mentioned in the **Workloads -> Pods** section

    .. figure:: images/3.png

 Traefik configuration
 *********************

-Now that Grafana is eployed, we need to tell Traefik to route traffic from a specific URL to the Grafana Service we created.
+Now that Grafana is deployed, we need to tell Traefik to route traffic from a specific URL to the Grafana Service we created.

 #.
 Open the file **traefik-routes.yaml** in Visual Code and add the following content to the end of the file: